 2. Yes mom, I do mind if you watch Judge Judy right now

 Working from home is kind of a drag.
 Most entrepreneurs are young and unmarried (who has time to meet a spouse when you spend all day with your business plan?)
-In India, this means you are probably living with your parents and in Bombay, space is at such a premium that you are all probably squished into a smallish apartment.
+In India, this probably means you are living with your parents, and in Bombay, space is at such a premium that there isn’t much room to work without interruption.
 Getting out of the house is pretty nice.

 3. Cash money

-The most expensive space runs at about $430 a month, and others are available for as low as $50 a month.
-Most offer some kind of tiered pricing option if you only need the space for a few days out of the month.
+The most expensive space runs at about 430 USD a month, and others are available for as low as 50 USD a month.
+Most offer some kind of tiered pricing option if you only need the space for part of the month.
 At a minimum, spaces have internet, coffee and desk space without mom.
 Winning.

 Our First Office

-This new working space already has three locations in city hotspots Churchgate, Lower Parel and Nariman Point.
+This new space already has three locations in city hotspots, Churchgate, Lower Parel and Nariman Point.
 Their vibe is professional chic, and the founder, Milind Doshi, seems to be connected to all the entrepreneurs in the city.
-More NYC than Silicon Valley, this is the type of place that makes you want to dress up, sit down, and work hard.
+More NYC than Silicon Valley, this is the type of place that makes you want to dress up, sit down, and get it done.

 A co-working space that caters mostly to social enterprises, the vibe here is akin to a newsroom, cramped, energetic, and informal.
 The building interior is very “old Bombay”, with lots of wood, wrought iron and Indian décor.
-Of all the co-working spaces, this one is the most Bombay of them all- you leave your shoes at the door and even the founders sit at the various little shared desks scattered around the room.
+While not the quietest working environment, the place pulsates with creative energy.